Conjugacy theorems for loop reductive group schemes and Lie algebras: A sufficient condition for conjugacy

-\section{A Counter-example to conjugacy for multiloop algebras}
+\subsection{A counter-example to conjugacy for multiloop algebras}

 Let $\GG$ and $\gg$ be as in Theorem \ref{maincorrespondence}.
-We know that the conjugacy of two MADs in $\mathfrak{g}$ is equivalent to the conjugacy of the corresponding maximal split tori.
+We know that the conjugacy of two MAD subalgebras in $\mathfrak{g}$ is equivalent to the conjugacy of the corresponding maximal split tori.
 The following example shows that in general maximal split tori are not necessarily conjugate.

 Let $D$ be the quaternion algebra over $R = R_2 =k[t_1^{\pm 1},t_2^{\pm 1}]$ with generators $T_1,T_2$ and relations $T_1^2=t_1,\ T_2^2=t_2$ and $T_2T_1=-T_1T_2$ and let $A=M_2(D)$.
 We may view $A$ as the $D$-endomorphism algebra of the free right rank $2$ module $V=D\oplus D$ over $D.$ Let $\GG={\rm \bf SL}\,(1,A)$.
 This is a simple simply connected $R$-group of absolute type ${\rm \bf SL}_{4,R}.$ It contains a split torus $\SS$ whose $R$--points are matrices of the form